HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Core Web Vitals for top mobile websites show a clear distinction, however the scores drop significantly for less popular sites:
+Mobile Core Web Vitals varies more by rank than desktop.
+Top mobile websites show a clear distinction, however the scores drop significantly for less popular sites:
 - 51% of the 1,000 most popular mobile websites have good Core Web Vitals (CWV), surpassing the overall mobile CWV of 48%.
 - The next 10,000 websites score 42%.
 - The subsequent 1 million websites score 37%.

 In contrast, Desktop Core Web Vitals are more evenly distributed.
-This likely reflects stronger performance investment among top sites, while less popular sites rely more on default setups especially on mobile, whereas desktop performance benefits from more powerful devices and more stable conditions.
+This pattern may be related to differences in page complexity and technology choices across sites and devices, but this data only shows what is happening, not why.

 {{ figure_markup(
   image="good-core-web-vitals-home-secondary-page.png",